wikibrikofix/tuya_thermostat_zrd/README.md

 	- The outgoing packet queue has been changed.
 It is now an adapted ring buffer.
 	- Enabled chip supply voltage check to eliminate errors when writing to flash memory when the voltage is less than 2.2 volts.
 Relevant in case of power failure.
 	- Added timeouts for outgoing packets.
-	- Reduced the number of outgoing identical responses for thermostat `_TZE204_edl8pz1k`, otherwise the program was often overloaded by watchdog.
+	- Reduced the number of outgoing identical responses for thermostats `_TZE204_edl8pz1k` and `_TZE204_aoclfnxz`, otherwise the program was often overloaded by watchdog.
-	- The code for checking and overwriting `bootloader'` has been removed from the main firmware - it was a potential threat of boot sector corruption under certain circumstances.
+	- The code for checking and overwriting `bootloader` has been removed from the main firmware - it was a potential threat of boot sector corruption under certain circumstances.
 This code is now only contained in the firmware that is loaded on the first update.
 	- At the first update, the version number will always be `1.0.00` - done specially for the fastest update to the main firmware, where there is no code to check and overwrite `bootloader`.
+	- Added a thermostat with the signature `_TZE200_7rghpoxo`.
+I have not checked it, added based on the words of a user who checked it.
+	- Converters have been updated.

 [Top](#Top)